helenzina/LZW-Pixel-Compression/README.md

 ## Troubleshooting

 This project was compiled using JDK 21.
-If it doesn't run, place the folder <a href="https://drive.google.com/open?id=1dET8y46h3MsdtlYhXiMdfxxt5jR14l5L&usp=drive_fs">jdk-21</a> into the Java's folder:
+If it doesn't run, place the folder <a href="https://drive.google.com/open?id=1dET8y46h3MsdtlYhXiMdfxxt5jR14l5L&usp=drive_fs">jdk-21</a> into the Java directory:
    ```sh
    C:\Program Files\Java
    ```